Many people with a diagnosis of Hidradenitis Suppurative (HS) find it difficult to manage their wounds for many reasons.

 Pain tends to be one of the most difficult symptoms that patients report and an unpleasant odour/smell.
 There is a dressing called Polymem available from Iskus healthcare Ireland, that has a couple of different functions.
 They have a mild wound cleanser built into the dressing, a glycerine moisturiser that cleans and sucks up the fluid into the dressing which helps with healing but most importantly helps with pain.
 They come in a variety of shapes and sizes.
 They have a great website with cutting guides too, and patients can buy the products directly from the company if you do not have a medical card.

-The important thing to note is that there is more and more attention being paid to HS and more research is being undertaking to improve the lives of people living with this condition.
+The important thing to note is that there is more and more attention being paid to HS and more research is being undertaken to improve the lives of people living with this condition.

 If you need guidance or support about managing a skin condition, contact the ISF Helpline for free assistance and information.